martin-ng/zero-yoe/README.md

 ## MVP

-1. This web application will be a single page application.
-React is used for it virtual DOM and ability to keep the UI in sync with state.
+1. This web application's front-end will utilize React.
+React uses virtual DOM to keep the UI in sync with state.
+This is a lot less expensive than manipulating the DOM.

-2. The back-end will be developed using Node and JavaScript.
-This will allow for quick prototype as both the front-end and back-end will be written in the same programming language.
+2. The back-end is developed with Node and Express.
+Using Node allows back-end development with JavaScript.

 3. Express will be used on top of Node to create our RESTFUL APIs that will interface with public APIs to pull job openings.

-4. Redis will be used to persist our data temporarily.
+4.Data does not require long-term data storage and retrieval speed is more desired.
+Redis, an in-memory data store is used for these reasons.

 5. Cron in our Node module will be utilized to consistently pull jobs from public APIs at an interval.